frankiezafe/FlatMapper/README.md

 * **ResolutionChooser.java**: a pure java popup, allowing user to select the resolution and position of the main window.
 * **DEMO_RT.pde**: processing example *Topics/Geometry/Shapetransform.pde* rendered on  texture.

+## stability

+Some crashes might happen, so save as soon as you can!

 ## notes about pedagogy

 To leave basic experimentations and build complete projects, a digital artist can not be constrained by the limitation of her·his tools, especially when the tool is based on programming!
 Therefore it is important to integrate notions coming from computer science in the training, to emancipate minds and therefore productions.